Member Spotlight

 Each month we will invite one of our members to share their engagement achievements, tips and ambitions, allowing you to keep bang up to date with what others are up to across the sector.

-We asked Liz Ramsden, Operational Manager at Wigan Council to share some of the work they are currently doing.
+We asked Laura Benbow, Community Investment Manager at Coastline, to share some of the work they are currently doing.

-If you’d like to contact Liz about any of the below, click here
+If you’d like to contact Laura about any of the below, click here

 Give us a little known fact about your organisation